Natural Soap: Carrot & Honey Complexion

 For specific information on products for dry facial skin, please see "Help Me Choose: Facial Skin Care"

-Signs and symptoms of dry skin might vary based on your age, health status, skin tone, living environment and season.
+Signs and symptoms of dry skin might vary based on your age, health status, skin tone, living environment, and season.
 They include:

 Dry skin is often temporary or seasonal.
 Winter itch is caused by excessively dry skin in the winter.
-Cool temperatures, dry heat, and lower humidity drain moisture causing dry, flaky, and itchy skin.
+Cool temperatures, dry heat, and lower humidity drain moisture, causing dry, flaky, and itchy skin.

 For those with normally dry or sensitive skin, it will often worsen during the winter months.

-Keeping skin well hydrated and replacing natural oils with a natural body moisturizers can help.
+Keeping skin well hydrated and replacing natural oils with a natural body moisturizer can help.
 The best time to moisturize is after showering or bathing, while the skin is still damp, to help lock in moisture.

 Learn More Blog: "8 Tips to Help Eliminate Dry Winter Skin"